DIYgod/RSSHub/docs/en/parameter.md

 ::: warning Warning

-filter supports Regex, and due to the fact that some Regex are vulnerable to DoS (ReDoS), default engine `re` blocks some of these functionalities available in node `Regexp`.
+filter supports Regex, and due to the fact that some Regex are vulnerable to DoS (ReDoS), default engine `re2` blocks some of these functionalities available in node `Regexp`.
 These two engines also behaves a bit different in some corner cases.
 [Details](https://github.com/uhop/node-re2#limitations-things-re2-does-not-support)

 If you need to use a different engine, please refer to [Deploy->Features->FILTER_REGEX_ENGINE](/en/install/#configuration-features).